LorenzMu/udocoin/README.md

 ## Udocoin Wallet

 To create and send transactions the wallet app must be used.
 You can download the APK-File [here](https://drive.google.com/file/d/1yusORkja0yB-bQkYlmvke-RJx2j43PTV/view?usp=drive_link) and install it on you android device with an android version of at least 7.1.1.
+It is recommended to use a USB-cable to transfer the app to the mobile device.

 The app was developed and tested on